José Vicente Cuadra

 José Vicente de la Cuadra y Ruy Lugo (25 July 1812, in Granada, Nicaragua – 10 December 1894) served as President of Nicaragua from 1 March 1871 to 1 March 1875 during that country's late-19th-century reconstruction.
 As a member of the Conservative Party, he governed in the early years of the era to be known as the Thirty Five Years of Conservatism in Nicaragua's political history.

 Cuadra's family had roots in Nicaragua since the days of the conquistadors.
 The Cuadra family's wealth and power came from interests in banking, agriculture, and mining.
 During most of his lifetime, Vicente Cuadra was one of the richest landowners in the country.

-The presidency
+Presidency

 Vicente Cuadra was elected by a landslide but was reluctant to serve due to poor health.
 However, he decided to serve in the best interests of the country after the Congress gave him an overwhelming vote of confidence and a mandate.
 His presidency was a reflection of his character – ethical, frugal, and visionary.
 The Cuadra administration instituted a system of checks and balances in the executive branch, re-established the credit worthiness of the country, replenished the treasury, and positioned the war ravaged nation for much needed infrastructure improvements and projects which occurred during his successor's (Pedro Joaquín Chamorro Alfaro) term.
 Educational, judicial, and scientific reforms were also implemented.
 Critics thought Cuadra as stingy and rigid.
 The biggest failure of his administration was the inability to deal with the Miskito tribal nation in the eastern region of Nicaragua.